What is Green Revolution?

 - Decrease in Soil fertility: Monocropping or growing a single crop year after year on the same land, in the absence of rotation through other crops or growing multiple crops on the same land (polyculture) lead to degradation of soil.

-- The salinity of soil: Salinization of soil occurs when the small amounts of salts in irrigation water become highly concentrated on the soil surface through evaporation.
+- Salinity of soil: Salinization of soil occurs when the small amounts of salts in irrigation water become highly concentrated on the soil surface through evaporation.

 - Reduced water table: Excess drawing of water for irrigation of crops from bore wells and aquifers lead to the reduced water table.